The next two on the list are Mark Grudzielanek and Mike Hampton. While both had nice careers, neither looks like a Hall of Fame type to me.

 It is Trevor Hoffman's first time on the Hall of Fame Ballot.
 Hoffman played 18 seasons, 16 of them with the Padres.
 He was closer for most of those years.

 He pitched in 1035 games, no starts.
 Had a 2.87 ERA.
 In 1089.1 innings, he allowed 307 walks with 1133 strikeouts.

 The big number, of course, is the 601 saves, putting him second to Mariano Rivera on the all-time list.
 He is also 11th in games played as a pitcher.

 He made 7 All-Star teams.
 He got Cy Young votes 4 times, finishing 2nd twice.
 And he had MVP votes 5 times (yes, he received MVP votes, one year, without getting any Cy Young votes that year.
 I'd love to hear the explanation for that one.

 Baseball Reference has him at 28.0 career WAR.

-Hoffman's Hall of Fame candidacy revolves all around that 601 saves.
+His Hall of Fame candidacy revolves all around that 601 saves.
 Whatever you think of the saves stat, being second all time is pretty impressive.
-But then, the only pitcher in the top 10 saves list who is on the list Hall is Dennis Eckersley (who is 6th, but then he has other points in his favor).
+But then, the only pitcher in the top 10 saves list to be in the Hall is Dennis Eckersley (who is 6th, but ).
+Two others are with him on the ballot this year.
 And three others aren't eligible yet.
 I'm pretty sure that the number one guy on the list will make the Hall.